hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub or Bitbucket.md

   * Over an existing game - the game configuration of the Snapshot will be copied over the existing game's configuration.
   * To a *New Game* - a new game will be created using the saved Snapshot configuration and the new game will be named using the convention: *COPY- << name of current game >>*.

 *4.* Click *Copy*.
-When the Snapshot copy process has successfully completed, you'll get a message you can click the *View game* hotlink to be taken straight to the new game you have created:
+When the Snapshot copy process has successfully completed, you'll get a message and you can click the *View game* hotlink to be taken straight to the new game you've created:

 ![](img/GitSynch/17.png)